jpolcek/autocomplete-plus/SymbolProvider-Config-API.md

 ## Finding Scope Selectors

-Coming up with the selectors for a given Typename object might be the hardest part of defining the `completions` config.
+Coming up with the selectors for a given Typename object might be the hardest part of defining the `autocomplete.symbols` config.
 Fortunately there is a tool to help

 Open the [command palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette), then search for `log cursor scope`.
 You will be presented with a blue box like the following: